Sports

 Alaska’s Alev Kelter and Team USA women’s rugby team take bronze in stunning win over Australia

-SAINT-DENIS, France — Alex Sedrick ran most of the length of the field to give the U.S. women a first Olympic rugby sevens medal with a stunning stoppage-time comeback win over Australia in the bronze-medal match on Tuesday.
+SAINT-DENIS, France — The U.S. won its first Olympic rugby sevens medal as the women’s team delivered a last-minute 14-12 upset win over Australia in their bronze-medal match Tuesday.

 The 2016 champion Australians were leading 12-7 with seconds remaining and deep in U.S. territory.
 The ball went to Sedrick and she bumped off two tacklers before racing all the way to the other end to score and spark jubilation for the Americans.